 An elliptical can be used to work your arms, shoulders, and back as well as your lower body muscles.
 An elliptical can be used to reverse the direction and isolate specific muscles.
 This is much easier than with a treadmill.

-Top 3 Best Elliptical Bike (Cross Trainer) Review In 2022
+Top 3 Best Elliptical Bike (Cross Trainer) Review

 When you have joint or knee problems, which is better: Cross Trainer Vs Treadmill?